flushyr/flushyr/README.md

 <h1 align="center">Hi 👋, I'm Roger</h1>
 Welcome to my GitHub.

-My name is Roger Zhu, and I currently study at the University of Queensland.
+I currently study at the University of Queensland.
 I am in Advanced Science (Hons) majoring in Computer Science and Statistics, with a minor in Data Science.

 Ever since I picked up coding, I have used it to automate repetitive parts of my life.
 I will post any interesting applications I build and school projects I am proud of on my page.